Exercise, vitamin D may prevent falls: guidelines

 Siu said the usual dose is 800 international units (IUs) per day, and studies suggest people should take vitamin D for one year to see any benefit.

-For exercise or physical therapy, 16 people would need to participate in a program for 12 weeks in order to prevent one from falling.
+For exercise or physical therapy, one person would be spared a fall among every 16 people who participate in a program for 12 weeks.

 Siu said there's not one particular exercise regimen that works best for preventing falls, and that people should talk to their doctors about finding an exercise or physical therapy program they'll stick to over the long run.